COLON CANCER SCREENING OVERVIEW

 ●Lifestyle factors — Several lifestyle factors increase the risk of colorectal cancer, including:

 •A diet high in fat and red meat and low in fiber

 •A sedentary lifestyle

 Large increase in risk — Some conditions greatly increase the risk of colorectal cancer.

-Familial adenomatous polyposis — Familial adenomatous polyposis (FAP) is an uncommon inherited condition that increases the risk of colorectal cancer.
+Familial adenomatous polyposis — Familial adenomatous polyposis (FAP) is an uncommon inherited condition.
 Nearly 100 percent of people with this condition will develop colorectal cancer during their lifetime, and most of these cancers occur before the age of 50 years.
-FAP causes hundreds of polyps to develop throughout the colon.
+FAP causes hundreds of polyps to develop throughout the colon beginning in adolescence.
 (See "Clinical manifestations and diagnosis of familial adenomatous polyposis".)